LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 so me and my voices,

-so we could go cold,
+so we could go cold

 while others don't?